Energy-Efficient State Estimation with 1-Bit Sensing: A Bussgang-Kalman Framework for Internet of Things: Bussgang-aided Kalman Filter

-The Bussgang theorem, originally introduced in \cite{Bussgang1952}, states that the cross-correlation between a Gaussian input and an output of a memoryless nonlinear operation (e.g., quantization or clipping) is proportional to the input autocorrelation.
-Specifically, assume a zero-mean Gaussian signal ${\mathbf{y}}$ with covariance matrix ${\bf{C}}_{\mathbf{y}}$ and a distorted signal $\mathbf{r} = \mathbf{Q}(\mathbf{y})$, which corresponds to \eqref{eq:quant_0}.
-For clarity and notational convenience, the time index is omitted hereafter.
-Then, using the Bussgang theorem, the correlation between $\mathbf{r}$ and $\mathbf{y}$ satisfies the following relationship:
+The Bussgang theorem \cite{Bussgang1952} states that for a zero-mean Gaussian input and a memoryless nonlinear output, the input and output cross-correlation is proportional to the input autocorrelation.
+For notational simplicity, the time index is omitted in this part.